Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/reliability/assess-and-discover.md

 - Have you verified that vSAN Storage Policies are in place that meet corporate standards?
 - Do you have VMware Anti Affinity rules in place to keep VMs apart in event of host failures?

-### Have you got documentation on what and how to recover your applications?
+### Do you have documentation on what and how to recover your applications?
 - How often do you practice your recovery procedures?
 - Can you describe how the recovery process would go if an app fails?
 - Do you have trouble backing everything up within prescribed windows?